 After jars are filled be sure and wipe the rims of your jars clean before you place canning lids on the jars and add rings.
 You want the rim clean so no salt or bits of food interfere with the seal during processing.

-After packing your jars, place filled jars in a pressure canner and process them according to pressure canning instructions.
+After packing your jars, place filled jars in a pressure canner and process them according to pressure canning methods.
 If you need more instruction on how to use your pressure canner check this link.
-How to use a pressure canner.
 You’ll need to heat the canner, vent it and then process it properly.
-Plus there is instruction on how to cool the canner properly.
+Plus there is information on how to cool the canner properly.
 Lots of details!

 Don’t forget to adjust for your altitude.
 Processing times are listed below.
 Remember, these are for canning green beans in a pressure canner, NOT a water bath!
 (There I go again!)